whitequark/superlinker/README.md

 # ｓｕｐｅｒｌｉｎｋｅｒ

 Superlinker is a tool that can combine executables and shared libraries into even larger products, just like object files are combined into executables and shared libraries.
+It works well enough for [building a self-contained Python distribution](#python) from off-the-shelf packages.

 ## Why?